IPSamos/qPCR-analysis/tutorial/README.md

 ![Captura de pantalla 2025-07-05 121517](https://github.com/user-attachments/assets/0bb8ddfb-6e4b-4cbd-bc52-dd7fb1d9c04e)

 Regarding the standards' file, it looks like this.
+You can prepare it, for instance, with Microsoft Excel.
 It only has two columns (_Well_ and _Copies.uL_), and **they need to be named exactly as written previosly**.
 It is a .csv file, and the separator is ";":

 ![Captura de pantalla 2025-07-05 122202](https://github.com/user-attachments/assets/96191195-a6c0-494d-88b4-9c0f1a740829)